V2BlockBuster2K/PotParser/README.md

 strain = parser.get_strain("Blue Dream")
 ```

-This will output a List containing three Dicts containing the information about the Blue Dream strain from different websites.
+This will output a List containing three Dicts, which hold the information about the Blue Dream strain from different websites.

 ## Docker